Cast in bronze, Edgar Martinez immortalized by Mariners with statue outside T-Mobile Park

 The piece was sculpted by Lou Cella, the Chicago-based artist who also immortalized the likenesses of former Mariners broadcaster Dave Niehaus in center field and Griffey on the corner of Martinez Drive and Niehaus Way in front of T-Mobile Park’s main gate.
 He also sculpted the Don James statue in front of Husky Stadium.

-The statue, crafted first in clay then cast in bronze, similar to both the Niehaus and Griffey statues, depicts Martinez midswing from the famous walk-off double against the New York Yankees in Game 5 of the Mariners’ 1995 American League Divisional Series, the deepest playoff run in franchise history.
+The statue, crafted first in clay then cast in bronze, similar to both the Niehaus and Griffey statues, depicts Martinez midswing from the famous walkoff double against the New York Yankees in Game 5 of the Mariners’ 1995 American League Divisional Series, the deepest playoff run in franchise history.

 For Martinez, who spent his entire 18-year MLB career in Seattle, the honor caps off a long list of accolades from both MLB and the Mariners.
 Following his retirement in 2004, a part of South Atlantic Street was renamed after him, and the league renamed its outstanding designated hitter award after him.